-John B. Laneri had a long career in the food-service business, first at Ginocchio’s Hotel beside the 1876 train depot located near today’s Tower 55, then at the 1899 depot, then in partnership with Louis Bicocchi in the Fort Worth Macaroni Company.
+John B. Laneri had a long career in the food-service business in Fort Worth, first at Ginocchio’s Hotel beside the 1882 train depot located at today’s Tower 55, then at the 1899 depot, then in partnership with Louis Bicocchi in the Fort Worth Macaroni Company.

 Laneri also was vice president of Martin Casey & Co. wholesale liquors.

 Laneri lived at 902 South Jennings Avenue at the corner of Terrell Avenue.

 On March 15, 1904 the Telegram reported that construction was progressing on the $15,000 ($383,000 today) home.
 The house was designed by L. B. Weinman, who also designed the James F. Moore house.